-- 4. Boat Yard: A place adjacent to tidal waters and located in the Marine Industrial Zone Marine Waterfront District, as defined described in the Town of Freeport Freeport Shoreland Zoning Ordinance, where, as a business or gainful occupation, boats are hauled, stored, repaired and/or constructed. - 5.
+Boat Yard: A place adjacent to tidal waters and located in the Marine Waterfront District, as described in the Town of Freeport Shoreland Zoning Ordinance, where, as a business or gainful occupation, boats are hauled, stored, repaired and/or constructed.

 Channel: As defined by channel markers.